ersantana361/cli_tools/README.md

-# PDF Utilities
+# PDF and YouTube Utilities

-This repository contains two Python scripts for working with PDF files using `pdfminer`.
-These scripts allow you to extract text from a specific page in a PDF or search for a keyword within all PDF files in a directory, extracting the paragraph containing the keyword.
+This repository contains Python scripts for working with PDF files and YouTube video transcripts.
+You can extract text from a specific page in a PDF, search for a keyword within all PDF files in a directory, or copy the transcript of a YouTube video to your clipboard.

 ## Scripts